bridgecrew-perf6/heroku-deployment-todolist/README.md

 # heroku-deployment-todolist
-  a simple todo static application
+ This is a simple todo static application in which i use HTML, CSS and JAVASCRIPT.